ejain/blog/source/_posts/2001-11-01-scandinavia.md

                                                             </h3>

                                                             <p>
-                                                              Bergen: The first and only place during this trip where I have to use my umbrella&#8230;
+                                                              Bergen: The first and only place during this trip where I have to use my umbrella...
                                                             </p>

                                                             <p align="center">